Ketchu13/OctoPrint-Enclosure/README.md

 and add `pi ALL=(ALL) NOPASSWD: ALL` to the end of the file.

-Also backlist the audio kernel:
+Also, backlist the audio kernel:

 `sudo nano /etc/modprobe.d/snd-blacklist.conf`